nitish-chhabra/I-lost-you/README.md

 # I lost you

+## This project has now been abandoned.
+### Multiple surveys were conducted to find whether people wanted this.
+### Majority didn't want this to be built.

 AI can help people grieving from the loss of someone special.
 This repository is where the code for a future app will be hosted.